Axel07Blaze/dsa-practice/README.md

-Hard coded with no logic just manual labour
+Hard coded DSA with no logic just manual labour